Posted on Tuesday, May 2nd, 2023 at 1:11 am

 - Mislabeled ingredients: Incorrect or incomplete ingredient lists on a drug’s packaging can cause problems for patients with allergies, sensitivities, or people taking other medications.
 This may result in harmful drug interactions or allergic reactions.

 - Inconsistent drug potency: Inconsistencies in a drug’s potency can occur when the manufacturing process is not properly controlled.
-As a result, patients may receive medication that is either too weak or too strong, causing ineffective treatment or a potential overdose.
+As a result, patients may receive either too weak or too strong medication, causing ineffective treatment or a potential overdose.

 - Faulty drug delivery systems: Some medications use specific delivery systems, such as timed-release capsules or transdermal patches, to administer the drug effectively.
 Manufacturing defects in these systems can cause the drug to be released too quickly or not at all, leading to unintended health consequences.